MeghlaAkter/Flyway/README.md

 # Flyway Spring Boot Project
-The project showcases the use of Flyway for database migration in a Spring Boot application, utilizing JPA for ORM and Lombok to reduce boilerplate code in database operations.
+This project showcases the use of Flyway for database migration in a Spring Boot application, using JPA for managing database interactions.
 # Overview
 Framework: Spring Boot